 For bookings made after 23rd March 2020, we will continue to relax our published booking terms and conditions.
 Should a booking be cancelled due to Covid-19, we will transfer the deposit towards another booking taking place before the end of 2022 and refund any balance if paid.
 If you choose not to rebook and complete a booking before the end of 2022 your deposit will not be transferred or refunded.

 Will the office still be open?

-Our office is still operational but please understand there may be some delays responding to your calls and emails whilst we work through these difficult times.
-To protect the health and safety of our team, we are not able to accept any visitors at the office.
+Our office is still operational but please understand there may be some delays responding to your calls and emails.
+To protect the health and safety of our team, we kindly ask any visitors to make an appointment before visiting the office.

 You can contact us by telephone on 01482 655732 or by email and a member of our team will get back to you as soon as we can.